 If the drain is only partially clogged, your system will still have to work extra hard to discharge this water, potentially leading to an early burnout of your sump pump system

 We address this potential source of failure by installing our IceGuard® Discharge Line Fittings to each of our sump pump discharge lines.
 These fittings are included automatically as part of our installation and include a grated opening along the top that will give water a secondary way out.

 If you live in Greater Buffalo, we're the experts you're looking for!
 We offer free quotes to all homeowners within our service area -- including an on-site inspection and consultation, and a written cost quote.
 To schedule a free wet basement repair quote with us at a time that's convenient for you, contact us by phone or e-mail today!

-At Frank's Mr. Plumber, we proudly serve New York, including Buffalo, Lockport, Tonawanda, Hamburg, North Tonawanda, Niagara Falls, Orchard Park, Amherst, Depew, Grand Island, Lancaster, and nearby.
+At Frank's Mr. Plumber, we proudly serve New York, including Buffalo, Niagara Falls, Tonawanda, Hamburg, North Tonawanda, Amherst, East Amherst, Clarence, Depew, Lancaster, and nearby.